Effective Date: 5-1-19

 Adoption and legal guardianship resource records, the birth parent record of a child relinquished for adoption, family-centered services cases and the family-centered out-of-home care record for a child removed from his/her birth family and not returned, are all retained indefinitely.

-5.2.8 Residential Child Care and Child Placing Agency Licensing Records
+5.2.8 Residential Treatment Agencies for Children and Youth and Child Placing Agency Licensing Records

 Open and/or active residential child care and child placing agency licensing records shall be retained indefinitely.